oVirt/ovirt-container-engine/README.md

 # oVirt-Containers 4.1
-The repository includes CI to build images and run manifests definitions of ovirt componants over openshift environment
+The repository includes CI to build images and run manifests definitions of ovirt components over openshift environment

 # Details
 The orchestration includes ovirt-engine deployment and kube-vdsm deamonset.